Tourism officer

 What to expect

-- The work is usually office based but may involve work outside and at different locations during the working day.
+- The work is usually office based but may involve travel within the local area or region to develop partnerships and visit local attractions.

-- Absence from home at night and overseas work or travel may be required occasionally.
+- Absence from home at night and overseas work or travel may be required occasionally to attend events, conferences and trade fairs.

 Qualifications